Skip to content

 November 17, 1987, Springfield native and two-time World Series Champion Samuel Paul Derringer passed away.
 Paul pitched for three National League teams from 1931 to 1945, primarily with the Cincinnati Reds.
 In 1958, he became a founding member of the Cincinnati Reds Hall of Fame.

-November 17, 1990, Asbury Theological Seminary announced a $38.9 million gift.
-Ralph Beeson, an insurance executive, gave the largest gift the school had ever received, which almost doubled the $20 million permanent endowment.
+On November 17, 1990, Asbury Theological Seminary announced a $38.9 million gift from Ralph Beeson, an insurance executive.
+This was the largest gift the school had ever received, almost double the $20 million permanent endowment.

 Friday night, November 17, 1995, Tim Couch broke the high school national record for passing yards ending the game with a total of 11,871 yards.
 Couch finished his career with national records for career passing yards (12,104 yards), career passing touchdowns (133), and career pass completions (872).
 He also ranked 2nd in career pass attempts (1,372) and 7th in career pass completion percentage (63.6%).
 The 6-foot-5, 215-pound Couch made the Leslie County varsity football team as a seventh-grader and backed up his brother, Greg, as an eighth-grader before starting the next four seasons.